Atrog79/NetCalc/README.md

 # Overview

 This is a small sample of the calculator series repo.
 The focus was on memory safety and concurrency.
+NetCalc uses a threadpool to manage file servicing requests from clients

 ## Build